20 Breathtaking Fall Hikes to Take in the Hudson Valley

 Franny Reese State Park / Sabrina Sucato

 The Hudson Valley hikes at Franny Reese State Park have a little something extra to offer, since they follow a historic carriage road from the 19th century and pass by the ruins of an old mansion.
-The 251 acres of Franny Reese offer about 2.5 miles of trails.
+The 251 acres of Franny Reese feature approximately 2.5 miles of trails.
 Three of the park’s trails offer overlooks, river views, vernal pools, remainders of stone walls, and connections to rail trails and parks along the river.

 Westchester County